Your Permaculture Design Presentation

 However, if you want to get serious about finishing AND implementing your whole-system design projects, plus connect to a lifelong community that will help you grow, in your own neighborhood and beyond….

-AND/OR if you want to learn how to make a living in a full-time permaculture niche, then you mustn't deprive yourself of the opportunity to engage in a professional and certificated Permaculture Design Course.
+AND/OR if you want to learn how to make a living in a full-time permaculture niche, then you mustn’t deprive yourself of the opportunity to engage in a professional and peer-reviewed Permaculture Design Course.

 As you know, Permaculture Women’s Guild offers an online, go-at-your-own pace certificate course that includes 1:1 mentorship and lots of perks.